 BUNKER PRICES: G20-VLSFO Index Drops to 11-Week Low

-Bunker prices are at their lowest point since the end of May.
+Global VLSFO prices resumed their downward trend on Monday.
 Image Credit: Ship & Bunker

-Bunker prices mostly declined at ports around the world on Thursday, with global average VLSFO prices dropping to their lowest level in almost 11 weeks.
+Bunker prices mostly declined at ports around the world on Monday, with global average VLSFO prices slipping to their lowest level in 11 weeks.

-On Friday morning Brent crude futures were trading down by $0.29/bl from the previous session's close at $66.55/bl as of 7:16 AM in London.
-In metric tonne terms that would be equivalent to a $2.18/mt fall in bunker prices.
+On Tuesday morning Brent crude futures were trading down by $0.28/bl from the previous session's close at $66.32/bl as of 7:06 AM in London.
+In metric tonne terms that would be equivalent to a $2.11/mt fall in bunker prices.